 How do I see my cleared notifications on my iPhone’s lock screen?

 Here’s what I’m trying to say; imagine you had some notifications on your lock screen but before you could view them, your iPhone had already unlocked itself.
-If this is what you’re currently experiencing, then you’ve got absolutely nothing to worry about.

 On iOS 11 supported iPhones, all you need to do to receive the notifications is to reach out to the top of your iPhone screen and pull down the Notification Center.
 In your Notification Center, you’ll get the exact notifications that disappeared from your lock screen.

-For you to open the notifications, all you need is to swipe down the notification center each time and check the notifications one at a time until you’re satisfied.
+To open the notifications, all you need is to swipe down the notification center each time and check the notifications one at a time until you’re satisfied.

 On iOS 12 and newer software versions, you can also view your previous lock screen notifications.
 Unlike the method used in iOS 11, there’s an improved feature, called Cover Sheet.
-This feature, which you’ll see when you turn your iPhone screen on, is what will allow you to see the notifications.

 The bottom line is that once a notification is cleared on your iPhone, it’s impossible to retrieve it.
 The only place retrieval is possible is if you have notifications and as you’re about to read it your iPhone unlocks.